| Narandera being on the high road from Sydney to the

 of investigator, who would rather do anything than sit still

+and wait.
 On leaving Narandera the coach track takes a parallel

 course midway between the river and the railway, until we get